 What the Cassava Cake Tells Us

+The story of cassava cake reveals a great deal about culture, tradition, and our colonial experience.
 What can one simple cassava cake tell us about culture and family?
 Plenty!
 Three big lessons:

 First, food ties us to our roots.
 That cassava cake kept my Filipino heritage alive, and reminded me of home, no matter how far away I strayed.
 Flavor bridges distances, connecting us through taste across the generations.